Riparia riparia riparia

 Documentation: Specimen: UNSM ZM10606, 10 May 1913 Lincoln, Lancaster Co.

-Taxonomy: Five subspecies are recognized, only one of which occurs in the Western Hemisphere, riparia of North America, Europe, to central Asia (Gill and Donsker 2017).
+Taxonomy: Four subspecies are recognized, only one of which occurs in the Western Hemisphere, riparia of North America (Gill et al 2022).

 This species is known as Sand Martin in Eurasia.